-Online lenders can be a quick and easy way to get your hands on some fast cash, but they are often difficult to regulate and don’t have to comply with provincial licensing regulations.
-Unlicensed lenders can be problematic for a number of reasons.
+Online lenders can be a quick and easy way to get your hands on some fast cash, but they’re often difficult to regulate and don’t have to comply with provincial licensing regulations.
+Unlicensed online lenders can be problematic for a number of reasons.
 Watch out for the following:

 - Illegally high interest rates or fees.
-It can be difficult to “read between the lines” on contracts, meaning you might end up paying much more than $15 per $100 of your loan.
+It can be difficult to “read between the lines” on contracts, meaning you might end up paying much more than $15 in fees per $100 borrowed.

 - Identity theft.
 Lenders that operate online aren’t accountable to provincial governing bodies, which means they may misuse your personal information, including putting you at risk of identity theft or a hacked bank account.

 - Funds taken from your bank account without your permission.
 Unlicensed lenders have been known to illegally withdraw money from customer’s bank accounts to help cover the cost of loan repayment.

-Unlicensed lenders can operate out of New Brunswick or even outside of Canada, making it difficult for the province to prosecute them.
+Unlicensed lenders can operate out of New Brunswick – or even outside of Canada – making it difficult for the province to prosecute them.
 That’s why it’s so important to make sure your lender is licensed to operate in New Brunswick before you sign a contract and borrow money.

 How to file a complaint against a lender

-You can contact the Financial and Consumer Services Commission toll-free at 1-866-933-2222 to discuss your options for filing a complaint.
-The FCSC will conduct an investigation on your behalf if they believe that a payday loans business has breached New Brunswick’s consumer protection laws.
+You can contact the Financial and Consumer Services Commission (FCSC) toll-free at 1-866-933-2222 to discuss your options for filing a complaint.
+The FCSC will conduct an investigation on your behalf if they believe that a payday loan business has breached New Brunswick’s consumer protection laws.

 If the FCSC finds that your lender violated provincial law, it could take legal action against the business.
 This includes revoking its license, slapping it with a penalty and even filing a civil action to get a settlement for customers if the lender is facing numerous complaints.

 Payday loan alternatives in New Brunswick

 Payday loans are one of the most expensive ways to access short-term loans.
-If you’ve had no luck asking family or friends for a helping hand, you might like to consider these other programs and lenders before you tap into a payday loan.
+If you’ve had no luck asking family or friends for a helping hand, you might like to consider these other programs and lenders before you settle for a payday loan.